Learn What is User Acceptance Testing (UAT), Along with its Definition, Types, Steps, and Examples:

 Carrying out this test in the same environment used by the functional test team will certainly end up overlooking the real-world use cases.
 Also, crucial testing activities like performance testing can’t be carried out on a test environment with incomplete test data.

 Once the UAT environment is separated from the test environment, you need to control the release cycle effectively.
 Uncontrolled release cycle may lead to different software versions on test and UAT environment.
 Valuable acceptance test time is wasted when the software is not tested on the latest version.

 #2) Test Planning:

 In strategy planning, the set of real-world use cases should be identified for execution.
-It is very important to define the test objectives for this testing as a complete test execution is not possible for large application in this testing phase.
+It is very important to define the test objectives for this testing as a complete test execution is not possible for large applications in this testing phase.
 Testing should be carried out by prioritizing critical business objectives first.

 This testing is carried out at the end of the testing cycle.
 Obviously, it is the most critical period for the software release.
 Delay in any of the previous stages of development and testing will eat up the UAT time.

 Improper test planning, in worst cases, leads to an overlap between the system testing and UAT.
 Due to less time and pressure to meet deadlines, the software is deployed to this environment even if functional testing is not completed.
 The core goals of this testing can’t be achieved in such situations.

 The UAT test plan should be prepared and communicated to the team well before beginning this test.
 This will help them for test planning, writing test cases & test scripts and creating a UAT environment.

 #3) Handling new business requirements as incidents/defects: